01The 12 Types of Trades You Can Place With a Broker

 In practical terms, here is what happens: Your order will sit on your broker’s books and automatically adjust upwards as the price of Hershey’s common stock increases.
 At the time your trailing stop order was placed, your broker knows to sell HSY if the price falls below $55 ($57 current market price - $2 trailing stop loss = $55 sale price).

 Imagine Hershey increases steadily to $62 per share.
 Now, your trailing stop order has automatically kept pace and will convert to a market order at a $60 sale price ($62 current stock price - $2 trailing stop value = $60 per share sale price).
-This should provide a capital gain of $10 per share unless there is some sort of dislocation event or sudden decline in bidding (e.g., a stock can go directly from $62 per share to $40 per share without ever crossing $60 under the right circumstances; a fact lost on many new investors).
+It should provide a capital gain of $10 per share.

 10Summary of Stock Trades